jacace/sample_design_npm_js_nodejs/README.md

-Sample application to showcase deign patterns implementation in nodejs
+Sample application to showcase design patterns implementation in nodejs